cjhang/notes/Astro-ph/astroph2021.md

 ### Week-3

 [Aditya Chowdhury](http://arxiv.org/abs/2105.06773) It is the second paper of the same group which stacking the GMRT archive data to search for HI 21cm emission  at hight redshift.
 Last time [Aditya Chowdhury](http://www.nature.com/articles/s41586-020-2794-7), they have push the detection to redshift around z~1.
 In this new paper, they stacked the data of star forming galaxies at z = 1.18 − 1.39, and also reached a 5sigma HI detection.
 Their result provide a new insight that the HI cannot sustain the star forming activity at z<1.

+**AGN**

+1. [M. Pereira-Santaella](arXiv:2104.08238v2) The sub-kpc view of the 220 GHz continuum.
+This work is based on PUMA project, which is a ALMA and MUSE survey of local ULIRGs.
+The main goal of this work is to search for AGN signatures in these local ULIRGs.
+Based on their 220GHz dust continue and CO(2-1), they have derived the molecular gas surface density; from SED fitting, their LIR can also be well constrained.
+They found their LIR cannot be explained by maximum starburst activity with reasonable gas deplete time, thus give an indirect evidence of the presence of strong AGN in these ULIRGs.

+### Week-4

+[Fensch 2021](arXiv:2011.12966v3) Followed the discussion of [Faure 2021](http://adsabs.harvard.edu/abs/2021MNRAS.502.4641F), Fensch et al. studied the existance of giant molecular cloud in high-z galaxies with different gas fraction.
+They mainly found higher gas fraction will lead to form large and long-lived molecular cloud, and the feedback has a secondary effect on the existance giant clumps.

+Magnetic field:

+1. [Borlaff et al.](arXiv:2105.09315v1) This work has systematically compared the magnetic field oritation at different wavelength (Far-IR 154um+3cm+6cm).
+They found the polarisation at different wavelength may not trace the same magnetic field structure.

 # Reviews